Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 When to choose Firecrawl over Tavily

-• Choose Firecrawl as a solid Tavily alternative when extraction quality matters more than search speed.
-It’s built for product databases, competitor price monitoring, financial data extraction, and structured data collection from specific sites.
+• Choose Firecrawl when extraction quality and depth matter.
+It's well-suited for product databases, competitor price monitoring, financial data extraction, and structured data collection from specific sites.

-• It’s the right choice for JavaScript-heavy sites.
+• It's a good choice for JavaScript-heavy sites.
 Modern React, Vue, or Angular apps render content after JavaScript executes.
-Firecrawl handles this automatically at no extra cost, while Tavily charges 5× credits for JavaScript rendering.
+Firecrawl handles this automatically at no extra cost.

 • Choose Firecrawl when predictable costs matter.
-Flat per-page pricing means no surprise bills when you enable features or scale usage.
-One credit per page, always.
+Flat per-page pricing provides consistent billing: one credit per page.

 2. Exa: Semantic search for AI agents